Kale Dough Crust

 - Once the dough is cooked slather the pizza sauce onto the cooked crust.

-- Spread the shredded cheese mixture evenly leaving about 2 tbsp for later.
+- Spread the shredded cheese mixture evenly leaving about 2 tablespoon for later.

 - Top with chicken/alternate, mushrooms, onions, green chili peppers, and bacon.